 “The common thread throughout my journey has been an unyielding commitment to promoting access, equity, and inclusion, especially in the education space,” says Wynder, who recently joined the SPS faculty as director of diversity, equity, and inclusion (DEI) initiatives.
-Her husband, The Rev. Charles Wynder, Jr., is also new to the School as chaplain and humanities teacher.
+Her husband, The Rev. Charles Wynder, Jr., is also new to the School as dean of chapel and spiritual life and humanities teacher.

 Wynder comes to St. Paul’s from Washington, D.C., where she served as coordinator of special events and programs and director of outplacement and community outreach at Beauvoir: The National Cathedral Elementary School.
 She is also the former director of the Ralph Bunche Societies, an education and leadership program of Phelps Stokes, where she was the architect of student-led global education initiatives that supported and empowered young people from marginalized communities.